 modelling of aspects of stylistic development in Haydn's string quartets'

 Haydn's string quartets contain some of his finest music, and were written over half a century of his compositional career.
 The standard forms he employed mean that there is sufficient consistency of content to use mathematical modelling tools and pattern recognition processes, including a graph-theoretical approach, to study stylistic change during Haydn's career, observing both consistencies and differences in, for example, melodic and harmonic patterns, during a period which transitioned all the way from the late Baroque to the early Romantic.
 [Paper ready for submission]

 XXIII: Mathematical methods for musical composition: a practical approach

 Contemporary composers face an interesting challenge: to generate new musical structures that depart from traditional forms.
 The use of mathematical procedures and algorithms in music (which date back to at least Guido d'Arezzo in the 11th century) can provide one interesting starting point as a source of ideas.
 We present a series of examples using mathematical ideas accessible to anyone familiar with basic arithmetic.
 They should be taken not as instructions on their own, but as material to be modified and further elaborated.
 In other words, we do not intend to automatically generate music by a given procedure, but rather to give composers additional tools and materials.
-For a practical outcome see https://www.fitz.cam.ac.uk/news/music-and-maths [Paper ready for submission]
+For a practical outcome see https://www.fitz.cam.ac.uk/news/music-and-maths [Paper submitted]